andreasabel/inCode/entry/you-could-have-invented-matrices.md

 Now, one of the most interesting things in mathematics is the idea of the **linear transformation**.
 Linear transformations are useful to study because:

 1. They are ubiquitious.
-They either come up everywhere in engineering, physics, mathematics, data science, economics, and pretty much any mathematical theory.
+They come up everywhere in engineering, physics, mathematics, data science, economics, and pretty much any mathematical theory.
 And there are even more situations which can be *approximated* by linear transformations.
 2. They are mathematically very nice to work with and study, in practice.

 A linear transformation,
 ![A(\\mathbf{x})](https://latex.codecogs.com/png.latex?A%28%5Cmathbf%7Bx%7D%29 "A(\mathbf{x})"),
-is a function that respects 'addition' and 'scaling':
+is a function that "respects" addition and scaling:

 ![
 \\begin{aligned}